zulyu/HW3/README.md

 ***
 ## Overview ~ The Evolution of Python and its Role in Data Science

 Python has come a long way since its inception in the late 1980s, becoming one of the most widely-used programming languages in various domains, particularly data science and machine learning.
 Its evolution is a testament to its versatility, readability, and the continuous support of a dedicated open-source community.
-This review explores Python’s journey, its design philosophy, key milestones, and the impact of libraries such as NumPy, which revolutionized its utility in data analysis.
+This review explores Python’s journey, its design philosophy, and the impact of libraries such as NumPy, which revolutionized its utility in data analysis.

 ---
 ## Relevant Concepts: